AG-WDS/3D-RLMamba/README.md

 > [!IMPORTANT]
 > **Restrictions:** The dataset and code are restricted to validation and comparative analysis.
 Any use of this data for independent publications is prohibited in the absence of additional licensing or permissions.

+# 📥 Dataset Download

+Google Drive:
+ **https://drive.google.com/file/d/1UNJHKd-LxBW74kwrvmZt4IktP9adHYda/view?usp=drive_link**

 # 📘 Dataset

-Note: The dataset and code are restricted to validation and comparative analysis.
-Any use of this data for independent publications is prohibited in the absence of additional licensing or permissions.

 This dataset comes from UAV-mounted SAR observations and is designed for rice lodging detection and related research tasks.
 It provides training and testing sets along with a 15-layer SAR feature matrix, suitable for both machine learning and deep learning models.

-## 📥 Dataset Download

-Google Drive:
- **https://drive.google.com/file/d/1UNJHKd-LxBW74kwrvmZt4IktP9adHYda/view?usp=drive_link**

 ## 🌾 15-layer SAR Feature Description (Feature List)